KeyboardKit/website/_includes/kankoda/licenses/terms.md

 ## Data Collection

-By using the Software under the Standard License (by signing up for a license after June 11th 2025), you grant {{site.copyright_owner}} a right to collect usage data and crash reports from the Software.
+By using the Software under the Standard License, you grant {{site.copyright_owner}} a right to collect usage data and crash reports from the Software.

-For a full specification on how the Software may collect data, see the [Software privacy policy]({{privacy-url}}).

-Custom/Enterprise licenses will automatically opt-out of any data collection.
 The Software reserves the right to adjust its data collection practices in any future update.
+For a full specification on how the Software may collect data, see the Software's [privacy policy]({{privacy-url}}).

+Custom/Enterprise licenses can opt-out of any data collection practices in the license agreement.

 ## Right to Market

-By using this Software under the Standard License (by signing up for a license after May 30th 2025), you grant {{site.copyright_owner}} a non-exclusive, worldwide, royalty-free right to use your company name, logo, and app name in our marketing materials, case studies, and promotional content.
-This includes the right to identifying you as a customer and describing your general use of the Software.
+By using the Software under the Standard License, you grant {{site.copyright_owner}} a non-exclusive, worldwide, royalty-free right to use your app/company name and logo in our marketing materials, case studies, and promotional content.

+The Right to Market includes the right to identifying you as a customer and describing your general use of the Software.

-Custom/Enterprise licenses will automatically opt-out of the right to market, but can opt-in to be included in our marketing material.
+Custom/Enterprise license customers can opt-out of the right to market in the license agreement.

 ## Closed-Source License Agreement